Why set-up a production or assembly activity in China ?

 In recent years, the evolution of domestic consumption, the evolution of environmental requirements but also the increase in production costs have changed the objectives of foreign investors who manage a production center or assembly plant in China.
 There is a clear increase in salaries, factory rents or the cost of acquiring building land.

-What are the advantages of producing in China to sell on the Chinese market?
+What are the advantages of manufacturing in China to sell on the Chinese market ?

 30% of foreign companies in China are involved in assembly, production or transformation for domestic or export sales.
 More and more US and European SMEs are setting up in China to be competitive and sell locally.
 Consumer goods are essentially, if not exclusively, manufactured in China in order to be sold locally.
 We think of household appliances, home equipment, games/leisure, etc.